whatwg/streams/CONTRIBUTING.md

 When writing examples or notes, JavaScript variables and values are enclosed in `<code>` tags, not in `<var>` tags.

-Use abstract operations in the following scenarios to factor out shared logic used by multiple public APIs, or by multiple other abstract operations.
+Use abstract operations to factor out shared logic used by multiple public APIs, or by multiple other abstract operations.

 ## Reference implementation style